 We’ve all asked the question “Why are we here”?
 It’s an age old question philosophers have been struggling with since mans’ first thoughts.
 If we ever do discover the answer, our behavior would surely change - for the better – or more likely, for the worst.
 When I first composed this painting, this question was not in mind.
 Only after the painting was quite developed, did I really look at it more non-objectively, and you might say it started to “speak” for itself.

-I did encourage the model to think of something personal for the painting reference shoot, and her somber expression did set a tone for the piece.
-From that, came the reminder that some people are dealt very different lives then others.
+I did encourage the model to think of something personal for the painting reference shoot, and her somber expression did set the tone for the piece.
+From that, came the reminder that some people are dealt very different lives then our own.
 Should we even question "Why is this?"
 Could something like suffering actually serve a purpose?
-We all know that any type f learning often requires some form of sacrifice - willingly, or unwillingly.
+We all know that any type of learning often requires some form of sacrifice - willingly, or unwillingly.

-Then, we regularly observe those who are considered very “fortunate”, but clearly have not "learned" anything their entire life.
+Then, we regularly observe those who are considered very “fortunate”, but clearly have not "learned" anything their entire lives.
 Unfortunately for them, one cannot take things like wealth, beauty, fame, status, or even health with us when we leave our physical world.
-The spirit is all that may remain.
-Since this is the case, what do these fortunate, but often truly "uneducated" people take with them?
-Could it be those whom had suffered most, are actually the most fortunate in the long run?
-This may be the beginning of an answer to a very complicated question?
-I hope this painting might help us consider such things -in our best, or worst, of times.
+The spirit is all that remain.
+Since this is the case, what do those fortunate, but mentally uneducated, take with them?
+Could it be those who suffered most, are actually most "fortunate" in end?
+This may be the beginning of an answer to a very complicated question.
+I hope this painting might help us contemplate such things - in our own best, or worst of times.

 The children were heard playing by the stream.
 Their youthful voices were sweeter to Daniel’s ears then any music ever played in Mrs. Callahan’s parlor.
 It had been 4 years since the war had been declared over, but she missed Edward more than ever.
 Like any other widow, she assumed the passage of time would relieve her pain and loneliness.
 But as with much of her life, time alone could not mask her memories.